 Last September, CSF stormed Capitol Hill with you to make a difference for people living with Chiari malformation, syringomyelia and related disorders… and it seems like Congress is finally ready to listen.
 In February, they voted to increase the NIH budget by $31.3 billion to support more biomedical research.
-And just last month, the House of Representatives passed the 21st Century Cures bill, which promises to fund more innovative medical research, especially for debilitating neurological disorders that are often overlooked for funding.
+The House of Representatives also just passed the 21st Century Cures bill, which promises to fund more innovative medical research, especially for debilitating neurological disorders that are often overlooked for funding.

 Join us for the 2015 unite@thehill!
 Let's keep the forward momentum in Congress moving and help make advocacy happen!
 This year, we want everyone to bring their voice to Washington, D.C. and help make a difference!